andreizanik/cookies-next/README.md

 - can be used on the client side, anywhere
 - can be used for server side rendering in getServerSideProps
 - can be used in API handlers
+- can be used in appDir middleware
+- can be used in appDir route handlers

 ## Installation